Stasiu51/RISCMachine/README.md

 ## Figure of Merit

 Obviously, a RISC machine is not a useful tool for calculation when it is a simulation running on a CISC computer.
-Even if it were to be coded at the lowest level possible such that there was a one-to-one correspondence between simluated RISC instructions and the executed CISC instructions, there would be no advantage to using the RISC set as the CPU is not designed to take advantage by consistently pipelining execution as in a real RISC machine.
+Even if it were to be coded at the lowest level possible such that there was a one-to-one correspondence between simluated RISC instructions and the executed CISC instructions, there would be no advantage to using the RISC instruction set as the CPU is not designed to take advantage of it by consistently pipelining execution as in a real RISC machine.
 There is therefore some ambiguity as to the metric(s) to be optimised for when designing its architecture.
-Possible such metrics are
+Possible such metrics could be

 - Actual execution time on the host device
 - Actual memory usage on the host device (this is quite easy to get close to optimal I think)
 - Available memory/program size of simulated device

 Optimising for these three metrics is an exercise in standard program optimisation and I suspect somewhat misses the purpose of this challenge.
 I think a more interesting approach is to imagine that the design of the computer specified here represents the design of a physical RISC CPU, and that the programmatic implementation to some extent is a simulation of the calculations performed on the device.
 The challenge is then to consider a design specification that would be suitable for a RISC device and implement its function, even where this gives rise to complexities that will provide no actual advantage in terms of the three metrics listed above.
 I set out my chosen goals in the 'Design Goals' section of this document.
-I will also try, where possible, to program the simulation in an efficient way.

 ## Design Constraints - RISC architecture

 The key aim when designing a RISC computer is to keep the per-instruction times as low as possible (this *reduced* complexity of each instruction is the namesake of the concept, rather than the smaller number of available instructions).
-The idea is that along with intelligent compiling, this will outweigh the advantage of having a more versatile instruction set, where individual instructions may take many cycles to execute.
+The idea is that along with intelligent compiling, this will outweigh the advantage of having a more versatile instruction set as in a CISC device, where individual instructions may take many cycles to execute.
 As far as possible, one should aim for a one-CPU-cycle-per-intruction execution.
 I am not familiar with CPU design, but it seems that having a fixed instruction length, within which there is a fixed opcode length, and generally consistent structuring of the instructions, helps when designing the circuitry to be pipelined.

 ## Design Goals